msoltvedt/yeti/readme.md

 ### Updating GitHub Pages

-Once you're ready to push an update to the [public copy of the pattern library](https://msoltvedt.github.io/yeti/), run `gulp updateGithubPages`.
-This will update your local `docs` directory.
-Commit your changes, submit a PR, and once your PR is accepted and merged GitHub Pages will automatically update the site.
+GitHub Pages serves a copy of the demo pages from the docs directory.
+If you modify an HTML file while the `gulp startup` task is running the docs directory will automatically update.

 ## Naming Conventions